Girls Name Songs Stories UK

 The number of young singing stars is far too many to include in this short post, but I cannot end without mentioning that Paul Anka was just sixteen when he wrote and recorded his hit, Diana, in 1957.

-Featured Song Story *And Aubrey was her name.
+Song Review *And Aubrey was her name.
 David Gates wrote the hit song Aubrey in 1972 and released it on Bread's album Guitar Man.
 It peaked at number 15 on the Billboard charts.
-This is a beautiful melancholy song about a love that was never fully realized.
+This is a beautiful melancholy song about a love that was never fully realised.
 The song is about loving a girl and wishing to spend a lifetime with her but for some reason she disappeared.
 We are never really told why in the song, but just that the relationship was short-lived and now she is gone and he misses her so.
-I have not seen any official explanation but some have theorized that she died.
-One person said that they heard it was written by David about a neighbor whom he never really got to know.
+I have not seen any official explanation but some have theorised that she died.
+One person said that they heard it was written by David about a neighbour whom he never really got to know.
 After she died suddenly, he felt remorse and wished he had gotten to know her.
 Another person pointed to the recent split with his wife.
-But no matter what the motivation, the song Aubrey is one of the most beautiful and heart-wrenching songs written about an unrealized love.
+But no matter what the motivation, the song Aubrey is one of the most beautiful and heart-wrenching songs written about an unrealised love.

 Song Review *Richard Wayne Penniman, also known as Little Richard, recorded eight Girls Name Songs in 1956 and 1957.
 His best known and one of his biggest hits ever was Lucille, recorded in 1957 and written by himself and Albert Collins.
 Another one from Little Richard was on the flip side of his hit Bama Lama Bama Loo and it was called Annie's Back.